calebj/calebj-cogs/README.md

 * embedwiz: A simple tool to generate and post custom embeds.
 * galias: Bot-wide command aliases.
 Only the bot owner can add/remove them.
 * gallery: Automatically clean up comments in content-focused channels.
-* punish: Timed text and voice mute with evasion protection.
+* punish: Timed text+voice mute with anti-evasion, modlog cases, and more.
 * purgepins: Delete pin notification messages after a per-channel interval.
 * recensor: Create inclusive or exclusive regex filters per channel or server.
 * scheduler: Squid's [scheduler cog][squid_scheduler], with enhancements.